yast/yast.github.io/_posts/2019-03-29-highlights-of-yast-development-sprint-74.md

 title: Highlights of YaST Development Sprint 74
 description: It took only 73 sprints to complete all YaST features, and there are none left to do.
 That&#8217;s what you might think after reading this article, because we worked on no features, just bug fixes.
-It might be related to an upcoming release of SLE 15 SP1.
-For its openSUSE sibling we have put together [&#8230;]
 category: SCRUM
 tags:
 - Systems Management